Scattered snow showers and freezing temperatures could cause icy conditions on roads in parts of the UK, according to forecasters.

 According to the Met Office temperatures will drop to as low as -6C (21.2F) on Wednesday and Thursday, when daytime maximums will be no more than 3C (37.4F).

-Severe weather warnings for ice were also issued for tonight and tomorrow morning across eastern parts of England and Scotland, and Northern Ireland, south-west England and south Wales.
+Severe weather warnings for ice were also issued for Monday night and Tuesday morning across eastern parts of England and Scotland, and Northern Ireland, south-west England and south Wales.

 A high pressure system hanging over Scandinavia and western Russia is pushing raw, easterly winds towards the UK, meaning this will be the longest spell of cold weather so far this winter, experts say.

-Ms Allen said the mercury could plummet to as low as -6C in rural parts of south Wales tomorrow night, and -5C (23F) in Devon.
+Ms Allen said the mercury could plummet to as low as -6C in rural parts of south Wales on Tuesday night, and -5C (23F) in Devon.